ZebruhX/code-prettify/README.md

 ### Why doesn't Prettyprinting of strings work on WordPress?

-Apparently wordpress does "smart quoting" which changes close quotes.
+Apparently, WordPress does "smart quoting" which changes close quotes.
 This causes end quotes to not match up with open quotes.

 This breaks prettifying as well as copying and pasting of code samples.
 See